Adam Lewis (footballer)

-Adam Thomas Lewis (born 8 November 1999) is an English professional footballer who plays as a left-back for EFL League Two club Chesterfield.
+Adam Thomas Lewis (born 8 November 1999) is an English professional footballer who plays as a left-back for National League North club AFC Fylde on loan from Chesterfield.

 Early life

 Lewis was born in Liverpool, Merseyside.

 Club career

 Liverpool

 Lewis signed a long-term contract with Liverpool in February 2019 and made his first-team debut on 4 February 2020 in an FA Cup fourth-round replay against Shrewsbury Town.

 Amiens (loan)

 Lewis joined French Ligue 2 club Amiens on loan for the 2020–21 season.

 Plymouth Argyle (loan)

 On 14 January 2021, Lewis returned to England to join EFL League One side Plymouth Argyle on loan until the end of the 2020-21 season.
 He scored his first goal for Argyle on 19 January, in his full debut for the club.

 Livingston (loan)

 On 10 June 2021, Lewis joined Scottish Premiership side Livingston on a season-long loan deal.

 Newport County (loans)

 On 23 June 2022, Lewis joined EFL League Two side Newport County on loan for the 2022-23 season.
 He made his debut for Newport on the 6 August 2022 as a second half substitute in the 1-0 League Two defeat to Walsall.
 Lewis scored his first goal for Newport in the 1-1 League Two draw against Rochdale on 7 January 2023.
 His loan at Newport was cut short on 25 February 2023 by a season ending injury.

 In July 2023 Lewis rejoined Newport County on loan for the 2023-24 season.

 On 5 June 2024, it was announced that Lewis would be departing Liverpool upon the expiration of his contract at the end of the month.